 For his own part, the doctor quoted in the New York Times article says the number of beard transplant patients in his surgery has gone up from five per year in 2010 to three or four per week now.
 This represents a colossal rise – and some bad news for pogonophobics (people with a fear of beards).

 Whether or not a beard transplant is worth it depends on multiple factors, from finances to the current state of beard growth.
 And whereas a male hair loss treatment course is seen as a sensible and much more affordable alternative to people concerned about the hair on their scalp, it seems that this option doesn’t extend to men’s chins.

 Men often ask if they can use minoxidil – the clinically-proven topical hair loss treatment that is designed for scalp use – on their beard area to encourage their facial hair to grow.
-The answer is a definite ‘no’.
+The answer is ‘no’.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.